pnp/modernization/Solutions/PageTransformationUI/docs/troubleshootingguide.md

 ### Check A2 (wrong app settings)

 If the app settings are all missing then something went really wrong during the automated setup.
 The best solution is to re-install the page transformation UI solution.
-To so first follow the steps in the **Fully remove the Page Transformation UI solution** chapter to remove the currently installed bits and then follow the [deployment guide](deploymentguide.md) to install again.
+To do so first follow the steps in the **Fully remove the Page Transformation UI solution** chapter to remove the currently installed bits and then follow the [deployment guide](deploymentguide.md) to install again.

 ### Check B1 (Azure AD app id mismatch)

 Find the **SharePointPnP.Modernization** Azure AD application, copy the **application ID** and then configure the **Modernization_AzureADApp** storage entity to use it.

-Use `Set-PnPStorageEntity -Key Modernization_AzureADApp -Value <guid>` to configure the correct Azure AD App application ID.
+Use `Set-PnPStorageEntity -Key Modernization_AzureADApp -Value <Azure application ID guid>` to configure the correct Azure AD App application ID.

 When you're using Chrome as your browser then before testing again you need to clear the modern page cache by pressing F12 to open the **Developer tools**: